Credit Firm Inc logo

 • Registered professional Credit Service Organization with State approved Surety Bond

-• Claims to combine software tools with human expertise and certified credit consultant review
+• Claims to combine software tools with human experience context and certified credit consultant review

 • Explicitly addresses consumer skepticism about spoofed local caller IDs with verified local offices